Fine-art nude photography: Contemporary

 The distinction between fine art and glamour is often one of marketing, with fine art being sold through galleries or dealers in limited editions signed by the artist, and glamour photos being distributed through mass media.

 For some, the difference is in the gaze of the model, with glamour models looking into the camera, while art models do not.

 Glamour and fashion photographers have aspired to fine art status in some of their work.
 One of the first was Irving Penn, who progressed from Vogue magazine to photographing fashion models such as Kate Moss nude.
 Richard Avedon, Helmut Newton and Annie Leibovitz have followed a similar path with portraits of the famous, many of them nude. or partially clothed.
 In the post-modern era, where fame is often the subject of fine art, Avedon's photo of Nastassja Kinski with a python, and Leibovitz's magazine covers of Demi Moore pregnant and in body paint, have become iconic.
 The work of Joyce Tenneson has gone the other way, from fine art with a unique, soft-focus style showing woman at all stages of life to portraiture of famous people and fashion photography.

 Although nude photographers have largely worked within established forms that show bodies as sculptural abstractions, some, such as Robert Mapplethorpe, have created works that deliberately blur the boundaries between erotica and art.

 Several photographers have become controversial because of their nude photographs of underage subjects.
 David Hamilton often used erotic themes, but Jock Sturges celebrates the beauty of people in naturist settings without emphasis on sexuality.
 Sally Mann was raised in rural Virginia, in a locale where skinny-dipping in a river was common, so many of her most famous photographs are of her own children swimming in the nude.
 Less well-known photographers have been charged as criminals (but not convicted) for photos of their own children.

-Body image has become a topic explored by many photographers working with models whose bodies do not conform to conventional prejudices about beauty.